Ismailbabatunde/Coffe-Sales-Project/README.md

 # COFFEE SHOP SALES DASHBOARD
-A collection of datasets from three locations of operation namely; Astoria, Hell's Kitchen and Lower Manhattan.
-This analysis focused on the first and second quarter sales of 2023.
-All Data query, cleaning and visualization were created on PowerBi.
+A collection of datasets from three locations of operation namely: Astoria, Hell's Kitchen and Lower Manhattan.
+This analysis focused on the first and second quarters of 2023.
+Datasets was obtained from a spreadsheet.
+All data query, cleaning and visualization were created on PowerBi.
+The analysis focused specifically on the sales performance of the three locations (Astoria, Hell's Kitchen, and Lower Manhattan), comparing sales figures, identifying top-performing locations, analyzing trends over time, and identifying factors influencing sales performance.
-# Key Insights

 - Sales Performance Overview (Sliced by: Month)
 - Total Store: 3
 - Total Product Category: 9